- Absences and Tardies

 Security Recess Policy

-We're very sorry, however, due to increased safety precautions at the district and Scholls Heights, we are no longer allowing parents/guardians to attend recess with their child.
-The extra number of adults makes it too difficult to adequately monitor/identify legitimate from non-legitimate visitors while supervising and assisting students with their recess needs.
+We're very sorry, however, due to increased safety precautions at the district and Scholls Heights, we are no longer allowing parents/guardians to attend lunch or recess with their child.

 Health department regulations stipulate that students should wash or sanitize their hands before eating and are not allowed to share any portion of their meals.
 Students are expected to clean up after themselves, return trays to the proper location, recycle appropriate items and dispose of garbage in the waste containers.